tino1b2be/ST080/README.md

-This has a rough kernel.
-Branch from this repo and start your work.
+This is the feature-kernel branch.

-DO NOT COMMIT TO MASTER BRANCH!!!
+for a new feature, branch from this branch and always pull changes (update) from this branch.